LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

     - This will be the first method that runs in the program.
 Consider calling the `UserInterface()` method from this method.
 1. UserInterface
    - Asks the user what action they should take
-2. ViewWords
+1. ViewWords
    - Reads the words in from the external file and outputs them to the console
-3. RemoveWords
+1. RemoveWords
    - Gives the user the ability to remove one of the words in the list
-4. AddWord
+1. AddWord
    - Add a new word to the list
-5. ExitGame
+1. ExitGame
    - End the game
-6. StartGame*
+1. StartGame
    - Actual game logic of guessing a letter of the mystery word

 *Your StartGame method will likely need to be broken up into smaller methods.
-Be sure that these additional methods are represented in your domain modeling image
+Be sure that these additional methods are represented in your domain modeling image.

 Place your domain model drawing in your project README with a short description/overview of your functionality.